 John Moredock was just entering upon the years of manhood, when he was thus left in a strange land, the sole survivor of his race.
 He resolved upon executing vengeance, and immediately took measures to discover the actual perpetrators of the massacre.
 It was ascertained that the outrage was committed by a party of twenty or thirty Indians, belonging to different tribes, who had formed themselves into a lawless predatory band.

 Moredock watched the motions of this band for more than a year, before an opportunity suitable for his purpose occurred.
 At length he learned, that they were hunting on the Missouri side of the river, nearly opposite to the recent settlements of the Americans.
 He raised a party of young men and pursued them; but that time they escaped.
 Shortly after, he sought them at the head of another party, and had the good fortune to discover them one evening, on an island, whither they had retired to encamp the more securely for the night.
 Moredock and his friends, about equal in numbers to the Indians, waited until the dead of night, and then landed upon the island, turning adrift their own canoes and those of the enemy, and determined to sacrifice their own lives, or to exterminate the savage band.
 They were completely successful.
-Three only of the Indians escaped, by throwing themselves into the river; the rest were slain, while the whites lost not a man.
+Only three of the Indians escaped, by throwing themselves into the river; the rest were slain, while the whites lost not a man.

 But Moredock was not satisfied while one of the murderers of his mother remained.
 He had learned to recognize the names and persons of the three that had escaped, and these he pursued with secret, but untiring diligence, until they all fell by his own hand.
 Nor was he yet satisfied.
 He had now become a hunter and a warrior.
 He was a square-built, muscular man, of remarkable strength and activity.
 In athletic sports he had few equals; few men would willingly have encountered him in single combat.
 He was a man of determined courage, and great coolness and steadiness of purpose.
 He was expert in the use of the rifle and other weapons; and was complete master of those wonderful and numberless expedients by which the woodsman subsists in the forest, pursues the footsteps of an enemy with unerring sagacity, or conceals himself and his design from the discovery of a watchful foe.
 He had resolved never to spare an Indian, and though he made no boast of this determination, and seldom avowed it, it became the ruling passion of his life.
 He thought it praiseworthy to kill an Indian; and would roam through the forest silently and alone, for days and weeks, with this single purpose.
 A solitary red man, who was so unfortunate as to meet him in the woods, was sure to become his victim; if he encountered a party of the enemy, he would either secretly pursue their footsteps until an opportunity for striking a blow occurred, or, if discovered, would elude them by his superior skill.
 He died an old man, and it is supposed never in his life failed to embrace an opportunity to kill a savage.